lars-3010/Jarvis-Assistant/README.md

 ![High Level Architecture](resources/images/high-level-architecture.svg)

+Project version: 0.2.0
+Docs snapshot: 2025-09-13

 ## What It Does

 - Turns your vault into an AI‑friendly knowledge source with MCP tools.
 - Answers queries using semantic similarity, exact text, and graph relations.
 - Returns structured JSON so downstream automations can parse reliably.
 - Works fully offline; optional Neo4j enables relationship queries.

+## Goal & Use Cases

+Jarvis Assistant’s goal is to make your personal knowledge base usable by AI agents as a reliable, automatable system of record — without sending your data to the cloud.
+It exposes your Obsidian vault via the Model Context Protocol (MCP) with predictable schemas so agents can search, reason, and act on your notes safely.

+- Who it’s for: knowledge workers, researchers, and developers using Obsidian who want AI‑assisted retrieval, synthesis, and automation with privacy by default.
+- Non‑goals: a generic chat bot or hosted SaaS; Jarvis is a local tool server focused on structured actions over your data.

+Typical scenarios
+- Research and Q&A: Ask conceptual questions; retrieve relevant passages and linked notes combining semantic + keyword + graph evidence.
+- Domain exploration: Map knowledge domains, clusters, and bridges in a vault to discover gaps or connect ideas (Graph/Analytics tools).
+- Note operations: Read specific notes with metadata, headings, and links so agents can cite, summarize, or refactor safely.
+- Workflow automation: Use structured outputs (`schema_version`, `correlation_id`) in downstream scripts and automations.
+- Health and observability: Inspect performance metrics and analytics cache freshness to keep agent behavior predictable.

 ## Key Capabilities